wp-plugins/wp-bible-embed/readme.txt

 2. /assets/screenshot-2.png

 == Changelog ==
+= 2.1 =
+* Fixed 'Plugin does not have a valid header' error on activation.

 = 2.0 =
 * Updated plugin to fix bug where Bible wouldn't display.
 * Made it so Bible would actually embed into page.
 * Used newer and better methods to speed up loading.

 == Upgrade Notice ==
-Upgrade to fix bug where Bible will not display on page.
+Upgrade to fix 'Plugin does not have a valid header' error on activation.